Eliallah/Eliallah/README.md

-## Hi there 👋
+## 🌸 **Hi there 👋**

-I'm Eliallah (eh-lee-AH-lah) -  a Ghanaian American who's equally obsessed with tech and the everyday things that keep me grounded: long runs, a good makeup routine, and hosting people I love.
+I'm Eliallah (eh-lee-AH-lah) — a Ghanaian American who's equally obsessed with tech and the everyday things that keep me grounded: long runs, a good makeup routine, and hosting people I love.
 Those moments remind me that while I'm super ambitious, I'm also human.

 At my core, I'm a thinker.
-I'm passionate about solving problems, understanding the why and how behind how systems work, and creating tools that blend creativity and real-world impact.
+I'm passionate about solving problems, understanding the *why* and *how* behind how systems work, and creating tools that blend creativity, logic, and real-world impact.

+---

-##
+## 🎀 **My Goals**

-My Goals
-Strengthen my skills in software development and data analysis Contribute to projects that help small businesses and underrepresented communities Build a clean professional portfolio that reflects who I am
+- 🌱 Strengthen my skills in software development and data analysis
+- 🤝 Contribute to projects that support small businesses and underrepresented communities
+- 💼 Build a clean, professional portfolio that reflects who I am

-Let's Connect
+---

+## 💖 **Let's Connect**

+More coming soon ✨

 <!--
 **Eliallah/Eliallah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.